rinorkdg/code-test-PLG/README.md

 - New HUD element to explain the objective
 - Crosshair to show where you're aiming
 - Ammo is shown above the crosshair
+- Checkpont shows when you pass it

+### Audio

+- Gun firing sound added
+- Sound for picking up gun added
+- Sound for passing checkpoint added